kevinolega/callcentertrainingtips/_posts/2019-04-24-cc-definition.md

 permalink: /call-center-definition/
 author: Kevin Olega
 ---
-> Wikipedia says: A call center or call center is a centralized office used for the purpose of receiving and transmitting a large volume of requests by [telephone](https://en.wikipedia.org/wiki/Telephone).
-A call center is operated by a [company](https://en.wikipedia.org/wiki/Company) to administer incoming product support or information inquiries from consumers.
-Outgoing calls for [telemarketing](https://en.wikipedia.org/wiki/Telemarketing), clientele, product services, and debt collection are also made.

-That’s true.

-The real question is...

-## What is a call center for me?

-For different people there are different answers.

-For business owners it’s a place to outsource business-related tasks we’d rather not handle on our own.

-For some entrepreneurs, it’s a business opportunity.

-**But that’s not who I wrote this website for.**

-You just retired from your work voluntarily or involuntarily and you’re bored with staying at home and looking for a source of income a call center may be for you.

-You’re a fresh graduate, looking to earn some money for yourself or to start a business later on.

-Maybe you feel it's a bad way to invest your time to take a job that pays below minimum wage.

-You’re a new graduate and you can’t find a job in the field of study you took up in college.

-You’re a single mom looking for a way to make ends meet.

-You have someone you can’t support, who needs a job.

-You want to learn business practices and how some foreign companies operate.

-**The call center is in no way the perfect solution.
-I myself am not currently employed in one.
-The pay is pretty okay and the shifts vary and you may like it or not like it depending on your lifestyle.
-I present it as a stepping stone to other opportunities like:**

-- Funding you're going back to school budget.
-- Funding your own business.
-- Funding your migrate to abroad plan “I hope not!”
-- Paying for expenses and a source of income while you figure things out.
-- etc.

-Whatever it is it’s not limited to that.

-Use your imagination friend.

-That will be all for now.

-Please come back tomorrow for the next lesson.

-### What is a call center for you?

-**Trivia: One of the most common messages that we receive is "Hi I want to be a call center, can you give me some tips"**
+> Wikipedia says: A call center or call center is a centralized office used for the purpose of receiving and transmitting a large volume of requests by telephone.
+A call center is operated by a company to administer incoming product support or information inquiries from consumers.
+Outgoing calls for telemarketing, clientele, product services, and debt collection are also made.

+That’s accurate.

+The real question is…

+## What Is A Call Center For Me?

+Different people will have different answers.

+Business owners think call centers are places to outsource business-related tasks they'd rather not handle on their own.

+Investors think that call centers are business opportunities.

+I didn't write this book for them.

+## Let's talk about you.

+You just retired from your work voluntarily or involuntarily.

+You're bored staying at home.

+You'd like to earn some cash.

+You're a fresh graduate.

+You need to earn money.

+You want to help your parents, who sacrificed everything to give you an education.

+You want money for yourself.

+You also want to save a little money to eventually start a business.

+You graduated from your course, and you couldn't find a job.

+You're browsing the job listings and can't believe how low the pay is for people who graduate from your course.

+You feel that taking jobs that pay below minimum wage is a horrible way to invest your time.

+You figured that it's better to switch jobs than to continue the path you studied.

+You concluded that investing more resources in a poor decision won't magically transform your results.

+You're a single mom looking for a way to make ends meet.

+Your office job is just enough to pay for the bills but not enough to raise kids on.

+You have a family member who didn't do too well in school.

+That family member needs a job.

+You decide to push that family member to work in a call center.

+You're ambitious.

+You want to learn the business practices of successful companies.

+You'd like to learn how foreign companies operate.

+Call center work is not the perfect solution.

+The pay in call center companies is awesome compared to many local job offers.

+You may or may not like call center work, depending on your lifestyle.

+I present call center work as a stepping stone for the opportunities that you are preparing for.

+The first reason why I wanted to work in a call center is I wanted to save money to eventually pay for my tuition fee.

+I eventually wanted to use call center money to fund my own business.

+Other people use the money to pay for expenses while they figure things out.

+Other people may want to use call center income to fund going abroad.

+I've seen many people succeed in doing this.

+₱20,000 a month is ₱1,300,000 after five years.

+₱25,000 a month is ₱1,625,000 after five years.

+₱30,000 a month is ₱1,950,000 after five years.

+How did I compute this?

+Monthly income x 13 months x 5 years.

+Using resourcefulness and imagination can help you fund your goal, whatever your goal is.

+What is a call center for you?